root-project/web/manual/first_steps_with_root/index.md

    i = 2, j = 3
 {% endhighlight %}

-You can also put the commands in a file, a so called a ROOT macro, and then execute and compile it.
-For more information on ROOT macros, → see [ROOT macros and shared libraries]({{ '/manual/interacting_with_shared_libraries' | relative_url }})
+You can also write the commands to a file, called a ROOT macro, and then execute and compile it.
+For more information on ROOT macros, → see [ROOT macros and shared libraries]({{ '/manual/interacting_with_shared_libraries' | relative_url }}).

 ## Regular expressions